top of page

 of Debussy’s works

-In the 1960s he again returned to the concert platform with tours of South America and the USSR and a recital in Paris.
+In the 1960s Benedetti Michelangeli returned again to the concert platform with tours of South America and the USSR, and a major recital in Paris.

 Time magazine 19 December 1960 reflected on Michelangeli's behaviour during recording sessions.
 'During rare recording sessions, he will sit pondering for hours before placing his hands on keys, or walk out to take the speaking air in his car.
 Or he may smash an offending disc over his knees, as he did at Naples a few years ago, destroying two weeks' work.